 It also shared that the same mission will deploy a small satellite called FalconSat-8, developed by the Air Force Academy to conduct unspecified experiments, as well as two NASA experiments for studying space radiation.

 The launch was originally set for Saturday, but it had to be pushed back twice due to weather conditions.
 The launch is now targeted for 6:14 a.m.
 PT on Sunday.

 Darn weather.
 See you tomorrow.
 Going to need everyone to focus on those calm, clear thoughts even harder… #USSF7

 You can watch the launch live using the link below:

 Update May 17: Added information about a second delay and the new launch time and date.

-- How to watch SpaceX launch an Italian satellite on Monday
+- How to watch SpaceX Starlink launch with booster on 13th mission

 - How to watch SpaceX Cargo Dragon depart from ISS this week

 - SpaceX Crew-3 launch delayed until Wednesday due to incoming storm

 - NASA eyes weather for SpaceX’s Crew-3 launch.
 Here’s how it’s looking